incountry/sdk-java/README.md

 ## Requirements

-Building the API client library requires [Maven](https://maven.apache.org/) to be installed.
+Building the API client library requires [Maven](https://maven.apache.org/) to be installed with JDK 1.8.

 ## Installation